dotnet/docs-maui/docs/migration/uwp-projects.md

 There are behavioral changes to the `String.IndexOf()` method in .NET 5+ on different platforms.
 For more information, see [.NET globalization and ICU](/dotnet/standard/globalization-localization/globalization-icu).

-## Next steps

-Build and test your app to identify any UI differences between Xamarin.Forms and .NET MAUI on Windows.

-You can now enjoy the benefits that .NET MAUI offers such as improved performance and modernized UI controls.

 ## See also

 - [Manually upgrade a Xamarin.Forms app to a multi-project .NET MAUI app](multi-project-to-multi-project.md)